 Guidance Letter 4 – Convertible Debt and Economic Interest (5/15/2020) NEW

 Facility Licensing and Compliance is responsible for issuing medical marijuana facility licenses and certifications, seed to sale tracking, education, inspections, compliance monitoring, and violation issuance and resolution.

-Any person or entity entitled to appeal to the administrative hearing commission under 19 CSR 30-95.025 must file a petition with the administrative hearing commission within thirty (30) days after the date the department decision is sent to the person or entity.
-Information on filing a petition before the AHC may be found here: https://ahc.mo.gov.
+Any person or entity entitled to appeal to the Administrative Hearing Commission under 19 CSR 30-95.025 must file a petition with the administrative hearing commission within thirty (30) days after the date the Department decision is sent to the person or entity.
+Information on filing a petition before the Administrative Hearing Commission may be found here at https://ahc.mo.gov.

 Applicants may be notified at any time within 395 days of their Conditional Denial notice that they are now being given an opportunity to accept a facility license.
 If at any time during the 395 days a licensee is unable to meet their obligations for a license, the applicant with the next highest ranked score will be notified of this opportunity.

 Applicants will receive an e-mail to the Primary Contact’s e-mail listed in the application as well as a phone call to the Primary Contact’s phone number listed in the application.
 A Letter of Acceptance must be returned in 5 days from the issuance of the e-mail.
 If the Letter of Acceptance is not returned within 5 days or the applicant can no longer accept the license under the terms the applicant proposed in its application (subject to applications for change per 19 CSR 30-95.040(4)(C)), the department will proceed to the next highest ranked applicant for that facility type.

 Facility License & Certification

 The facility will, at all times, comply with Article XIV and all other applicable laws and regulations.
 It is the facility licensee’s responsibility to know the rules associated with each facility type.
 Familiarize yourself with the rule.